FreyMiggen/Image_Caption/README.md

 Compute Similarity Matrix: dot product between Query vector and each vector in Key Matrix Compute attention vector: weighted sum of Value Matrix with entries of Similarity Matrix
 ```
+# How to use this project
+Since this project is designed specially for running on Google Colab, you can directly upload "project" folder to Google Drive and explore `rnn_lstm_captioning.ipynb` for more information.
+If you only want to see how those models perform, take a look at `inference.ipynb`.